sujeewasandeepa/traditional-knowledge/README.md

 3. Don't go alone in deserted roads in dusk.

 ## What I will do
 I will create a web application to store this knowledge and let users search them, improve them and add new items.
+### Technical Stack
+1. ReactJS - front end
+2. ExpressJS - Back end -> [Backend repo | https://github.com/sujeewasandeepa/traditional-knowledge-be]
+3. PostgreSQL - Database

 ## How you can help
 This is an opensource project.
 You can fork this repository and help me with development work.